-Pediatric Clinical Neuropsychologist - a licensed psychologist with expertise in brain/behavior relationships:
+Clinical Neuropsychologists are licensed psychologists with expertise in brain/behavior relationships.

 ImPACTTM, a computerized testing instrument to establish cognitive baselines and post concussion symptom to manage the recovery process.
-ImPACT is available to student athletes , weekend warriors and non-athletes of all ages.
+ImPACT is available to student and adult athletes, weekend warriors and non-athletes of all ages.
 For more information on ImPACT or to set up an evaluation, call 610-776-3214

 Headache Management: Good Shepherd offers a team approach to managing headaches from concussions.
 Headache treatment includes advanced therapy supported by evidence-based protocols to reduce pain.